robertvanlienden/silverstripe-addons/README.md

   * Slideshow images

 ## License
-This theme is published under MIT License.
+This module is published under MIT License.

 If you use this theme commercial and make money with this theme, please be kind and do a donation with PayPal (see Donations below).